Research Library

 Beyond generic wellness

 Much of workplace wellness still focuses on broad engagement.
-This research looks deeper at the biological factors that may influence mood, focus, energy, and day-to-day performance.
+This research looks at the biological inputs that may influence mood, focus, energy, fatigue, and consistency.

 Clear translation

-The goal is to make complex science easier to understand without flattening it into something vague or generic.
+The goal is to make complex science easier to understand without reducing it to vague wellness language.

 Applied thinking

-These studies and papers help support the ideas behind Good Health Geek programs, educational tools, and future workplace initiatives.
+These studies and papers help support Good Health Geek programs, educational tools, and future workplace initiatives.